Like a lot of San Franciscans, the sea lions of Pier 39 came here from someplace else.

 “They just started to multiply, and they really and truly saved us,” Chandor said.
 “We were dead.
 No one was coming to the city.”

-Since then, the Pier 39 sea lion colony has waxed and waned with the seasons and the years, hitting an all-time high of 1,701 back in November 2009.
+Since then, the Pier 39 sea lion colony has waxed and waned with the seasons and the years, hitting a former all-time high of 1,701 back in November 2009.
 Mysteriously, they suddenly disappeared altogether a few weeks later.
 “The animals began leaving in droves the day after Thanksgiving, as if someone had issued an order,” reported the Associated Press.

 An extra large school of tiny fish may be heading into San Francisco Bay from the Farallon Islands at the moment, according to local fisherman.
 That makes it an ideal locale for the nearly all-male herd of sea lions to hang out and fatten up in preparation for the trip south to their mating grounds in Southern California’s Channel Islands, where they’ll vie for territory—and females—during the summer months.